github/mentorships/README.md

 > 1. an EVoC mentorship can be initiated at any time during the calendar year,
 > 2. the Board can fund as many of these mentorships as it sees fit.

 - **Audience:** Everyone.
-We will also consider a broader range of proposals than GSoC: technical documentation is a specific area of interest for us.
+They will also consider a broader range of proposals than GSoC: technical documentation is a specific area of interest for them.
 - **Stipend:** $5000 for students over 18

 Know of other programs?
 [Add them here](https://github.com/github/mentorships/edit/master/README.md).
 Check out @tapasweni-pathak's [list of open source internship programs](https://github.com/tapasweni-pathak/SOC-Programs/blob/master/README.md) for more.